willaguiar/DSW-collaborative-project/manuscript_outline.md

 Literature review of constraints on DSW formation around Antarctica ( Horizonal resolution, Vertical resolution, slope representation...).
 Importance of accurate surface fluxes for DSW formation.
 Ocean model sensitivity to surface fluxes (e.g., Van Roekel et al 2018)

 - **Methods**:

-ACCESS-OM2-01 description.
+M1-ocean and sea ice model :ACCESS-OM2-01 description.
 Highlight OM2 skill in forming DSW a the Antarctic shelf.
 Description of Pan-antarctic/MOM6.
 Either show DSW formation in MOM6 or cite Christina's paper ( in dev...).
 Describe analysis methods (SWMT, flow over 1km isobath as overflow diagnostic).
 Highlight differences in OSBL mixing scheme between OM2 (KPP) and MOM6 (EPBL).
+Describe vertical grid adjustment (refer to fig1 of results, which should have a plot of the different z-grids)

+M2- Single column experiments: Describe ocean-only configuration of single-column experiments, and freshwater fluxes used to force the model.
+Describe latent heat flux adjustments used to bring net heat fluxes in the ocean model back to the values found in the Weddell Sea.

 ## For discussion